landlord/landlord/README.md

 ## landlord
 `landlord` will stream your commands to `landlordd` and then wait on a response.
 The response will yield the exit code from your program which will then cause `landlord` exit with the same response code.

-Any POSIX signals sent to `landlord` while it is waiting for a reply will be forwarded onto `landlordd` and received by your program.
+Any POSIX signals sent to `landlord` while it is waiting for a reply will be forwarded onto `landlordd` and are then received by your program.

 Note that in the case of long-lived programs (the most typical scenario for a microservice at least), then `landlord` will not return until your program terminates.

 ## landlordd
 You can run as many `landlordd` daemons as you wish and as your system will allow.
+Quite often though, you should just need one.

 (c)opyright 2017, Christopher Hunt